 What is a Chemical Peel and How Does it Benefit Your Skin?

 Many patients struggle with the texture of their skin, whether this is due to aging signs or issues like acne scars.
 A chemical peel uses a chemical solution to improve the texture of your skin by removing the damaged outer layers.
-Chemical peels can be used on the face, neck and hands.
+Chemical peels can be used on the face, neck, chest, and hands.
 A chemical peel treatment is one of the least invasive ways to improve the appearance of your skin.

-- Lactic Acid is the most gentle of peels.
-This is a great starter peel that improves texture, softens the appearance of fine wrinkles and reduces brown spots with minimal to no side effects.
+- Lactic Acid is the gentlest of peels.
+This is a great starter peel that improves texture, softens the appearance of fine wrinkles, and reduces brown spots with minimal to no side effects.

-- Glycolic Peels are beneficial for all skin types with many levels of intensity, no downtime and no heavy peeling.
+- Glycolic Peels are beneficial for most skin types with many levels of intensity, no downtime, and no heavy peeling.
 This solution enables us to work with treating surface imperfections and suppleness, resulting in a radiant, smoother and brighter skin tone.

 We pride ourselves on giving our patients cutting edge chemical peel treatments while also providing a relaxing, positive overall experience.
 You will love how your skin looks after your chemical peel.
 To learn more, schedule a consultation by calling 775-364-0224 or contacting Janiga MDs online.